osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% android%}

-For the **Android** version, refer to the [paid services](/osmand/purchases/android#free-and-paid-features): in-app purchases, a subscription, or a full version of the app.
+For purchases on **Android**, refer to [in-app purchases, a subscription, or the full version of the app](/osmand/purchases/android#free-and-paid-features).
 To view the already made purchases, go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings %} → {% data variables.android-values.purchases %}

 In the **Android** version, to enable the plugin, toggle **Contour lines** on in: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.plugin_settings %} → {% data variables.android-values.srtm_plugin_name %}